6 Steps to Conduct Workforce Analysis

 Identify potential gaps or surpluses

-The next step is identifying potential gaps or surpluses in your organization’s labour and skill sets.
+The next step is identifying potential gaps or surpluses in your organization’s labor and skill sets.
 It’s like looking deeply at what you have and what you’ll need in the future!

 This analysis isn’t just about counting the number of employees or their skills; it’s much more than that.
 You’ll want to consider factors like workforce demographics – like the age distribution of your employees.